How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 Understanding Fungus Gnats: The Real Problem

-group of fungus gnats at soil line
+Group of fungus gnats at the soil line of a microgreen tray showing infestation

 This is particularly problematic for microgreens because: